Pilates Mat Reviews

-Once you have made the commitment to your Pilates Mat classes you may wonder what the best mat is to use during class.
-Ultimately, you want to choose a mat that is comfortable, and suits your specific needs.
-Pilates Anytime instructor Kristi Cooper White provides this short video review of the pros and cons of five different mats.
-Comfort, price, weight, storage and special considerations are addressed in the review.
+Once you make the commitment to your Pilates Mat classes, and you decide to purchase a Mat, choose one that is comfortable and best suits your specific needs.
+Here we share pros and cons of five different mats, including comfort, price, weight, storage and special considerations.

 Airex Fitline 180 Mat